-So which popular fast-food chain has the most toxic French fries out there?
+So which popular fast-food chain has the worst French fries out there, health-wise?

 We rounded up the fast-food fry and tater tot orders that are just bad news.
 To determine which fast-food fries are the worst of the bunch, we looked at large-size orders from some of the most beloved chains.
 Now, here's the list of the worst fast-food fries, ranked from bad to the absolute worst.
 And if you're looking to make more diet changes, be sure to check out these 21 Best Healthy Cooking Hacks of All Time.

 In-N-Out Burger Fries

 The beloved West-coast chain that is In-N-Out offers up an order of fries that don't seem as terrible compared to the others on this list coming in at 370 calories and costing you 250 milligrams of sodium.
 Remember—you'll want to keep them plain and skip the "animal style" secret menu topping, though!